-We believe that health and safety standards will be maintained only with the cooperation of all staff, pupils and visitors to the school.
-We expect all staff to cooperate fully with this policy.
+We believe that health and safety standards will be maintained only with the co-operation of all staff, pupils and visitors to the school.
+We expect all staff to co-operate fully with this policy and to actively contribute to any consultations in relation to health and safety policy and procedures.
 In addition we will ensure that all pupils, visitors and contractors are provided with the information they require to enable them to comply with this policy.